tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 TidesDB uses a rotating WAL system that works as follows:

 Initially, the active memtable (ID 0) uses `wal_0.log`.
 When the memtable size reaches `memtable_flush_size`, rotation is triggered.
-During rotation, a new active memtable (ID 1) is created with `wal_1.log`, while the immutable memtable (ID 0) with `wal_0.log` is queued for flush.
-The background flush writes memtable (ID 0) to `sstable_0.sst` while `wal_0.log` still exists.
-Once the flush completes, `wal_0.log` is deleted after the memtable is freed.
-Multiple memtables can be in the flush queue concurrently, each with its own WAL file.
+During rotation, a new active memtable (ID 1) is created with `wal_1.log`, while the immutable memtable (ID 0) with `wal_0.log` is added to the immutable memtables queue.
+A flush task is submitted to the flush thread pool.
+The background flush thread writes memtable (ID 0) to `sstable_0.sst` while `wal_0.log` still exists.
+Once the flush completes successfully, the memtable is dequeued from the immutable queue, its reference count drops to zero, and both the memtable and `wal_0.log` are freed/deleted.
+Multiple memtables can be in the flush queue concurrently, each with its own WAL file and reference count.

 #### 4.4.3 WAL Features